PTSD

 Post- Traumatic Stress Disorder - also known as PTSD - is a mental health challenge that may occur in individuals who have experienced or witnessed a traumatic event such as a natural disaster, war, a serious accident, rape, assault, even a global pandemic.
 Also, while not widely understood yet, racism, transphobia and other forms of oppression can cause symptoms of PTSD.

 It is believed that PTSD affects nearly four percent of the U.S. adult population.
 While it is usually linked with veterans who’ve experienced combat, PTSD occurs in all people regardless of age, race, nationality, or culture.
+Complex PTSD is the result of prolonged exposure to unsafe environments, toxics stressors usually coupled with relational or attachment wounds that are left unhealed in those settings.
+Sadly in our country many people walk away from childhood with such suffering, luckily there are ways to heal.

 How Can Treatment Help?